aslepyan/CompressiveTactileSubsampling/README.md

 * `SubsamplingDisplay.m` is used to visualize the subsampled tactile image.
 * `downSamplingShift.m`, `randomSampling.m` and `binarySampling.m` are functions for regular, random and binary sampling methods, respectively.
 * `Subsampling` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration.
+* `M_fs_plot.m` plots the relation between the sampling rate and the measurement level.

 ### Training Data Collection
 If you want to obtain training data, use the folder `Subsampling_Code\dict_training\`.
 The user can directly run the section in `trainData.m` according to the training image they need.
 The user can also run the last section to visualize the full raster training image they collected.